Declaring the sale of a new means of transport (for non-VAT registered persons)

 How do I get a LuxTrust product?
 (French, Pdf, 370 Kb)

-You may use this procedure if you do not have a LuxTrust product or an eID.
+You can use this procedure if you do not have a LuxTrust product or an eID card.

 Supporting documents